MannLabs/alphatims/README.md

 ## License

-AlphaTims was developed at the [Mann department at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and is available with an [MIT license](LICENSE.txt).
+AlphaTims was developed at the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and is available with an [MIT license](LICENSE.txt).
 Since AlphaTims is dependent on Bruker libraries (available in the [alphatims/ext](alphatims/ext) folder) and external python packages, additional [third-party licenses](LICENSE-THIRD-PARTY.txt) are applicable.

 ## Installation